Fang20031-Coding/UAT-Global-Server/README.md

 When trying to hunt for skill hints open advanced options and crank the score of hints up like so:

+(I would suggest not adjusting the rest of the values unless you have a funky deck the current values gives the best results from my testing)

 ![Hint hunting](docs/hint%20hunting.png)

 If you wish to skip a training adjust its weight to be -1 like so: